Mike Wyn (M.A.) played basketball at Gonzaga University with NBA Hall of Famer John Stockton. He has coached at the HS & college levels.

 College Scholarships and Pro Contracts

-Club teams are big business... which means huge monetary incentives that cloud the motives of almost everyone involved.
+Club teams are big business...which means there are huge monetary incentives clouding the motives of almost everyone involved.
 Long gone are the days of our kids' sports determined simply by the changing seasons.
 It used to be like clockwork: The dog days of summer were dedicated to bat and ball sports, autumn automatically meant football for the guys and possibly volleyball for the gals, and of course, winter caused us all to seek indoor shelter and warmth by playing basketball.
 Today, many high school coaches demand their players participate offseason, if not year-round.
 Guess who the club coach is?
 (Answer: often the same high school coach requiring participation).
 No conflict of interest here, folks, move along.

 "Say it ain't it so, coach Joe."
 There is a sunny side to club sports, however, because most kids love playing on organized teams to the point where nothing else matters.
 It's their first love (before they discover the opposite sex, and even that attraction usually takes a back seat).
 When the sports bug bites, symptoms include seemingly endless hours of planning, participating, and thinking about the object of their passion.
 This obsession deserves a positive outlet.